2004 2005 2006 2007 2008 2009 2010 2011 2012

 the Constitution prescribes, a convention no legislation enacted under itís authority can overcome.
 Men control Australia, at law.
 Majorities of men control

 all appointments to high office, including Governor-General, Prime Minister and High Court justice.
 By contrast, Aboriginal tradition celebrates equality between

 women and men as the First Peopleís Congress, with an equal number of women and men at all levels, demonstrates.
-Fix the Constitution to include a womenís
+Treaty with Aborigines the fix the Constitution to include a womenís

 23 February, 20133

-Women were prohibited from speaking to, or voting on, the legislation which became Australiaís Constitution, and from attending the first Australian Parliament,
+Women were prohibited from speaking to, or voting on, the legislation that became Australiaís Constitution, and from attending the first Australian Parliament,

 so the Parliament enfranchised women as the property of men in accordance with the convention the Constitution prescribes.
 Amend the Constitution to provide a womenís

 You can't tell folk who've been discriminated against because of their gender that gender doesn't matter.
 Obviously it does, sufficiently to have been

 discriminated against.
 Women matter, sufficiently to be included equitably in governance with women's legislatures alongside the men's, surely?

 21 February, 2013